Corporations Operating Beyond Economic Policy Regulations

 The technological options and constraints for production do not automatically ensure the formation of subsidiary structures, as one can imagine.
 As already mentioned, this is so because the actually natural and desirable entrepreneurial quest for expansion and profit tends towards continued concentration of production capital and economic power.
 It is for this reason that specific, autonomous economic policy countermeasures are required to enforce the sustainable principles.

 In short, it requires a constant process of enforcing subsidiary structures upon the corporate landscape, a process of »subsidiarization« as the primary task of autonomous economic policies.
 This task is best achieved by progressively taxing companies according to the increasing social and environmental costs incurred in the process of their (unjustified) growth in size.

+See also the article Economic Subsidiarity.
 The effective building of subsidiary economic structures under the conditions of the neoliberal globalization as a base for a post-neoliberal economic order is addressed in the article Building Subsidiary Economic Structures.